706f6c6c7578/p2m/README.md

-# dice2bip
+# p2m
-Create BIP39 mnemonics from a Diceware passphrase.

-Usage: dice2bip [OPTIONS]
+Usage: p2m [OPTIONS]

-Generate a deterministic BIP39 mnemonic from a diceware passphrase.
+Generate a deterministic BIP39 mnemonic from a password or convert a mnemonic to entropy.

 Options:
-  -passphrase string
+  -password string
-        diceware passphrase to use (required)
-  -words int
+        Deterministic password to use (required if not using -mnemonic) -words int
         Number of words in the mnemonic (12, 15, 18, 21, or 24) (default 24)
+  -mnemonic string
+        Input mnemonic to convert to entropy
   -help
         Show this help message

-Example:
+Examples:
-  dice2bip -passphrase "MyDicewarePassphrase" -words 12
+  p2m -password "MySecurePassword" -words 12
+  p2m -mnemonic "word1 word2 word3 ... word12"

 Note: Using fewer words results in less security.
 24 words is recommended for maximum security.